 The Women Songwriters Hall of Fame’s mission is to honor women whose work represents the heritage and legacy of the world's music songbook.
 It not only celebrates established women songwriters, but also serves as a resource for developing new songwriting talent through workshops, showcases, discovery, and scholarship

-Janice McLean DeLoatch is a passionate advocate for entrepreneurs and women in the entertainment industry.
+Dr. Janice McLean DeLoatch is a passionate advocate for entrepreneurs and women in the entertainment industry.
 As an entrepreneur and songwriter herself, Janice realized that songwriter awards policies have barred women from achieving parity and recognition in comparison to male songwriters.
 The impact is many women in the music industry rarely achieving recognition or accolades.
 Thus, Janice created the Women Songwriters Hall of Fame to honor women whose work represents the heritage and legacy of the world's music songbook.
 She serves as the Founder, Chief Executive Officer, and Chairman.

-Women are excluded from recognition by the Songwriter's Hall of Fame on a massive scale; In spite of blatant prejudice, the fact remains that disproportionately to the paltry recognition, these creative women have exerted major influence in music globally far exceeding their numbers.
+Women are excluded from recognition by the Songwriters Hall of Fame on a massive scale; In spite of blatant prejudice, the fact remains that disproportionately to the paltry recognition, these creative women have exerted major influence in music globally far exceeding their numbers.

-To honor women whose work represents and maintains the heritage and legacy of a range of the most adored songs from the world's popular music songbook.
-It not only celebrates these established women songwriters, but also serves as a resource for developing new songwriting talent through workshops, showcases and scholarships.
+Mission: To honor women whose work represents and maintains the heritage and legacy of a range of the most adored songs from the world's popular music songbook.
+Women Songwriters Hall of Fame will not only celebrate these established women songwriters, but also serves as a resource for developing new songwriting talent through workshops, showcases and scholarships.
 There are many programs designed to teach and discover new songwriters.
-Founded by Janice McLean DeLoatch, author, radio/tv personality and songwriter.
+Founded by Dr. Janice McLean DeLoatch, author, radio/tv personality and songwriter.

 The Women Songwriters HOF supports up-and-coming songwriters, having forged important partnerships and hopes of partnering with the Annenberg Center for the Performing Arts, The Smithsonian Institute and other music institutions.
 The Women Songwriters HOF conducts songwriting workshops and apprenticeships for young aspiring professional women and affiliated programs in the visual and recording arts.